kubernetes/enhancements/keps/sig-network/20200204-NetworkPolicy-verification-rearchitecture.md

   - "@mattfenwick"
 owning-sig: sig-network
 reviewers:
-  - "bowei@"
+  - "@bowei"
-  - TBD
+  - "@aojea"
 approvers:
+   - "@bowei"
-  - TBD
+   - "@caseydavenport"
 editor: TBD
 creation-date: 2020-02-04
-last-updated: 2020-5-01
+last-updated: 2020-10-04
 status: implementable
 ---

-Note that this approach of higher level DSLs for testing may be moved into sig-testing for a broader set of tests over time.
+Note that originally, we envisioned this approach of higher level DSLs for testing may be moved into sig-testing for a broader set of tests over time, however, since there are other efforts underway to that effect currently, this tooling will remain specific to the way we do network policy validation.

 # Architecting NetworkPolicy tests with a DSL for better upstream test coverage of all CNIs